-The Australian Prevailing Culture is prescribed from its unique post-1788 history and separately amongst pre-existing peoples its pre-1788 ancient history.
+The Australian Prevailing Culture is prescribed from its unique post-1788 history, while drawing upon wisdoms of pre-1788 Aboriginal people.
 Australia has ancient cultural history distinctly by Aborigines, Torres Strait and Tiwi Island peoples.
 Since 1788, these diametrically different cultures have met and in some cases there has been conflict, cultural exchange, and some biological mixing which has caused inter-cultural complexities.

 Since British sovereignty was established in Australia in 1788, Australia has become a Western European society in the Oceania Region, distinct from the ethnic regions of the Indian Ocean, Asia and the Pacific.

 Australians are united by an overriding and unifying commitment to Australia, irrespective of their European, Aboriginal or Torres Strait and Tiwi Island ethnic background.

 All Australians, and those invited to be Australians, are expected and required to uphold Australia’s laws, social mores and norms, moral principles and shared values that support Australia’s way of life.

 Australians value the preservation of the Great Australian Dream of house and land ownership, no matter how modest.
 But to be denied freehold is to deny an Australian his/her cultural right!